Brecghan/Midstone_Clone/resources/design-document.md

 U10.
 As a MCDP customer, I want to be able to take the items from my grocery list and have them added to the pantry when I purchase them

 U11.
 As a MCDP customer, I want to be able to use any measurement when adding ingredients

+U11.
+As a MCDP customer, I want to be able to add recipes to the recipe book

 ## 4. Project Scope